Asian shares rise after Wall Street gains on solid earnings

 Procter & Gamble rose 0.4% after the consumer products company reported solid fiscal first-quarter results and raised its earnings outlook.
 Insurer the Travelers Cos. gained 5.6% after its latest earnings topped Wall Street's estimates, thanks partly to lower-than-expected losses on claims.

-In energy trading, U.S. benchmark crude lost 16 cents to $41.54 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, U.S. benchmark crude fell 33 cents to $41.37 a barrel in electronic trading on the New York Mercantile Exchange.
 On Tuesday, it gained 63 cents to $41.70 per barrel.
-Brent crude, the international standard, lost 27 cents to $42.89 a barrel.
+Brent crude, the international standard, lost 38 cents to $42.78 a barrel.

 AP Business Writers Alex Veiga and Damian J. Troise contributed.